BEST Banff Hostels Under $50 a Night!

 Camp in Banff

-Not exactly a Banff hostel, but if your goal is to save money then your cheapest option for accommodation actually isn’t a Banff hostel.
-Instead, in the summer months is to camp in Banff.
+Not exactly a Banff hostel, but if your goal is to save money in Banff, your cheapest accommodation option isn’t a Banff hostel.
+Instead, in the summer months the best option is to camp in Banff.

 Campsites are managed by Parks Canada and have set prices.
 However, most of the campsites only operate in the winter months and the year-round campsites are largely limited to RVs and campervans.
 The more popular campsites like Two Jack Lake, will book up months in advance, so make sure to plan your camping trip to ensure you book your desired campsite.